| What

 output (Watts) and limiting exposure time inherent

 in the design are considered.
+For pulsed

 lasers the total energy per pulse (Joule), pulse